HSF/packaging/RelocatableSoftware/README.md

 selfLocation = File.expand_path(__FILE__)
 ```

-This should be equally valid
+This should be equally valid for programs and gems/packages.

 Go
 --